-Table of Contents 1.
-Introduction 2.
-Contact Person and correspondence address 2.1.
-Details of the EAP 2.2.
-Expertise of the EAP 2.2.1.
-The qualifications of the EAP 3.
-Location of the overall Activity CADASTRAL MAP 4.
-Description of the scope of the proposed overall activity 4.1.
-Project Activities 4.2.
-Listed and Specified Activities 5.
-Policy and Legislative Context 6.
-Need and desirability of the proposed activities 7.
-Period for which the Environmental Authorization is Required Motivation for the overall preferred site, activities, and technology alternative 8.
+1. Introduction 1 2.
+Contact Person and correspondence address.
+1 2.1.
+Details of the EAP 1 2.2.
+Expertise of the EAP 1 2.2.1.
+The qualifications of the EAP 1 3.
+Location of the overall Activity 3 4.
+Description of the scope of the proposed overall activity 4 4.1.
+Project Activities 5 4.2.
+Listed and Specified Activities 7 5.
+Policy and Legislative Context 9 6.
+Need and desirability of the proposed activities 14 7.
+Period for which the Environmental Authorization is Required Motivation for the overall preferred site, activities, and technology alternative 15 8.
 Full description of the process followed to reach the proposed preferred alternatives within the site 8.1.
-Details of the development footprint alternatives considered 8.1.1.
-The property on which or location where the activity is proposed to be undertaken; 8.1.2.
-The type of activity to be undertaken; 8.1.3.
-The design or layout of the activity; 8.1.4.
-The technology to be used in the activity; 8.1.5.
-The operational aspects of the activity; and 8.1.6.
-The option of not implementing the activity 8.2.
-Details of the Public Participation Process Followed 8.3.
-Summary of issues raised by I&APs 8.4.
-The Environmental attributes associated with the alternatives 8.4.
-1 Baseline Environment 10.
-Methodology used in determining and ranking the nature, significance, consequences, extent, duration and probability of potential environmental impacts and risks; 10.1.
-Criteria to Consider when Determining Severity of impacts: 10.1.1.
-The positive and negative impacts that the proposed activity and alternatives will have on the environment and the community that may be affected 10.1.2.
-The possible mitigation measures that could be applied and the level of risk 51 10.1.3.
-Motivation where no alternative sites were considered 10.1.4.
-Statement motivating the alternative development location within the overall site 10.1.5.
-Description of aspects to be assessed as part of the EIA process determine the extent of the residual risks that need to be managed and monitored 10.1.6.
-Aspects to be assessed by specialists .
-52 10.4.
-An indication of the stages at which the competent authority will be consulted 57 10.5.
-Details of the Public Participation Process to be followed during the EIA process 58 10.6.
-EIA process · · · · · · · · · · · · · · · · · · · 10.5.
-Details of the Public Participation Process to be followed during the EIA process 58 10.6.
-EIA process 10.3.
-Description of proposed method of assessing duration and significance .
-55 10.6.
-EIA process 10.4.
-An indication of the stages at which the competent authority will be consulted .
-57 10.7.
-Measures to avoid, reverse, mitigate, or manage identified impacts and to determine the extent of the residual risks that need to be managed and monitored 10.5.
-Details of the Public Participation Process to be followed during the EIA process s 58 determine the extent of the residual risks that need to be managed and monitored 10.6.
-EIA process .
-58 11.1.
-Impact on the socio-economic conditions of any directly affected person .
-59 11.2.
-Impact on any national estate referred to in section 3(2) of the national heritage resources act 11.
-Other information required by the competent authority .
-64 resources act 11.1.
-Impact on the socio-economic conditions of any directly affected person .
-64 12.
-Undertaking 11.2.
-Impact on any national estate referred to in section 3(2) of the national heritage resources act .
-65 12.
-Undertaking .
-66
+Details of the development footprint alternatives considered 16 8.1.1.
+The property on which or location where the activity is proposed to be undertaken; 16 8.1.2.
+The type of activity to be undertaken; 17 8.1.3.
+The design or layout of the activity; 17 8.1.4.
+The technology to be used in the activity; 17 8.1.5.
+The operational aspects of the activity; and 17 8.1.6.
+The option of not implementing the activity 18 8.2.
+Details of the Public Participation Process Followed 19 8.4.
+The Environmental attributes associated with the alternatives.
+21 8.4.
+1 Baseline Environment 21 9.
+Methodology used in determining and ranking the nature, significance, consequences, extent, duration and probability of potential environmental impacts and risks; 38 9.1.
+Criteria to Consider when Determining Severity of impacts: 38 9.1.1.
+The positive and negative impacts that the proposed activity and alternatives will have on the environment and the community that may be affected 9.1.2.
+The possible mitigation measures that could be applied and the level of risk 46 9.1.3.
+Motivation where no alternative sites were considered.
+46 9.1.4.
+Statement motivating the alternative development location within the overall site 46 9.1.5.
+Description of aspects to be assessed as part of the EIA process 46 9.1.6 Aspects to be assessed by specialists 46 10 Full description of the process undertaken to identify, assess, and rank the impacts and risks the activity will impose on the preferred site 47 10.1 Description of proposed method of assessing duration and significance 49 10.2 An indication of the stages at which the competent authority will be consulted 51

+10.3 Details of the Public Participation Process to be followed during the EIA process 51 10.4 EIA process 51 10.5 Measures to avoid, reverse, mitigate, or manage identified impacts and to determine th extent of the residual risks that need to be managed and monitored 11 C ther information required by the competent authority 58 11.1 Impact on the socio-economic conditions of any directly affected person 58 11.2 Impact on any national estate referred to in section 3(2) of the National Heritage Resources Act 59 12 Undertaking 59